 The Lord restored me from my head to my feet and inside out!
 I still fight some pain, but I am the strongest I have been in a long time.
 God will restore, but the thing about restoration is the old has to be torn down first and everything in my life in a way got torn down but, it has been built back up so much more beautiful and stronger than it was before.
 Are there some days that I get frustrated?
 Yes, but I have an open line of communication with the Lord and I tell Him how I feel— I tell him if I'm upset—I tell him if I don't like something but I continue to praise Him through it anyway.
 God wants an open relationship with us.
 He wants us to speak to Him—to walk with Him—to activate His Word speaking it out loud because the Word of God is a sword and whatever trial you're going through, you can swing like heck with that sword—resist the devil and he shall flee from you!
 It has been difficult looking back on these 16 years, but I know He gives and restores to us what the locusts and cankerworm have eaten.
 Yes, the years that have been taken—the Lord restores.
 He has restored everything to me—including my physical appearance.
 I am in the best shape that I've been in a long time, and that's because of the Lord and His grace and I continued to walk things out with the Lord with fear and trembling— dedicated to persevering even in the face of an impossible situation.
 I stared the mountain of the challenge down because through faith, my God moves mountains.
 Your deep grounded faith brings forth deep roots and will bring forth the most amazing miraculous events in your life.
 Today, I am a walking testimony—a living letter read by all men as to the power of Almighty God and what He can do for one—He can do for another.
 Keep fighting and persevering in the Lord.
 Do not give up faith—do not give up hope!
 The joy of the Lord is your strength.
 Sing praises to the Lord and speak God's Word and watch those mountains move in your life.
 God bless you all!

-Amanda Grace is the founder of Ark of Grace Ministries LLC, and Animal Sanctuary.
-She gives all glory and praise to the Lord for all He has done as she ministers to those around the world, as well as helping animals of all kinds, including those with disabilities, who are in need of a place to call home.
-Amanda Grace also takes care of her husband, Chris, who suffered a traumatic brain injury in January of 2019.
-He is a true walking miracle!
-You can learn more about her, the work she does, and the animals on her YouTube channel.
-If you feel led to bless this ministry that ministers to both people and animals, please click on the PayPal icon.
-Thank you & God bless!
+Amanda Grace is the founder of Ark of Grace Ministries LLC and Animal Sanctuary.
+She gives all glory and praise to the Lord for all He has done!
+Amanda Grace ministers to people around the world and helps animals of all kinds, including those with disabilities who need a place to call home.
+She also takes care of her husband, Chris, who suffered a traumatic brain injury in January of 2019.
+He is a walking miracle!

 If God puts on your heart to give toward Ark of Grace Ministries LLC, and the Animal Sanctuary you may do so through PayPal—Information can be found on her YouTube channel.